Mendasp/NS2Plus/README.md

 - 23/03/2014 (Build 264):
 	- Added better checks for cheats and bots to disable stats reporting in those cases.
 	- Fixed Skulk growl sound playing all the time when walking.
 	- Added a mod update detector.
 Checks for mod updates every 15 minutes.
 When the server is empty it automatically changes map.
+If it detects the Shine Workshop updater is running it disables itself.

 - 22/03/2014 (Build 264):
 	- Expanded marine upgrade icons option to include the NS2 Beta icons.